 My regular readers must be wondering why I have taken so long to write again.
 The answer is unbearably painful in its simplicity and permanence: I lost both my parents over four months ago.
 My mum died on Christmas Day and my father less than 48 hours after.
 My father was eighty-seven and had various illnesses but was doing OK.
 He deteriorated rapidly on the last two weeks before his death.
 I am so grateful his frailest state was short-lived and that he only had to spend one week in a nursing home.
 I am even more grateful that he did not endure those achingly lonely moments without my mother for very long.
 In the foggy midst of his Alzheimer’s, we were blessed with endearing moments of lucidity, like the time when three of my four siblings had moved him to the nursing home and the next day, looking out of the window in his forebodingly spare and lifeless room, he said to my husband and I: ‘This is not such a bad place to live, is it?’.
 Even in his most vulnerable moment, he was father first and foremost, ensuring our pain was lessened by his make-believe reassurance.
 It was a sobering and humbling moment; one I will never forget.
 My father led by example until his last breath.
 He was far from perfect, but he never demanded or expected anything from us he had not practised himself first.
 He has set the bar really high for us, in life and in death.
 His unwavering sense of duty, responsibility, and leadership to his family lives now within me and I hope I can be to my kids half the inspirational figure he has been to me.

 Entrenched on my memory like a knife to the heart is also that agonising moment when my siblings took him to the nursing home whilst I remained at home with my mum in readiness for her life-threatening surgery the next day to remove a malignant tumour in her liver.
 My siblings were so incredibly overwhelmed by the unbearable task at hand that in their haste to make my father’s transition from his home to the nursing home, they neglected to allow my mum to say goodbye to my dad.
 My heart teared further apart when I looked in my mother’s eyes and saw the unforgiving sadness as she realised that she might never see her lifetime companion of over 65 years again.
 As it turned out, the surgery was in vain; the tumour was inoperable and two days after surgery she developed a perforated intestine which killed her.
 She was 80 years old.
-My mum was fit and healthy until three months before her death when she began experiencing excruciating pain on her right-hand side, below her rib cage.
+Three months before her death my mum began experiencing excruciating pain on her right-hand side, below her rib cage.
 Initially, after countless tests, the doctors told her that she had an infection in her gall bladder, but it gradually emerged that that was only the beginning of the end.
 Three days before her death, we all had hope that she would recover, and she would live on to tell the tale.
 Three days before her death, her and I laughed together, joked together, hoped together.

 It all happened so fast, and it did not help matters that those three of my four siblings turned against me towards the very end like hyenas hunting as a merciless pack.
 They deeply resented me for living abroad and in their words ‘having abandoned my family’, which was all the more devastating to hear bearing in mind my husband and I took my parents with us on holidays all over the world around 17 times, which none of those three siblings ever did, not even once.
 Asides that, I am aware that it is primarily during those times when my family and I visited my hometown in Spain that the whole family gathered together for lunch or an outing.
 As far as I am aware, my parents never got taken out by those three siblings all that much outside of those times when we were visiting.
 I will never recover from witnessing and suffering first-hand the monster within that can surface in people when they are undergoing immense pressure or pain.
 I became the punch bag for all three, specially one of them and the verbal and written punches did not stop coming until I was breathless, almost lifeless on the floor.
 The pain of losing the love, trust, and belief in my integrity of my three siblings was far greater at the time than the pain of losing both my parents unexpectedly in the space of 48 hours.
 That gives an idea of the intensity and shock, the hatred I was exposed to by those who should have been the most supportive at such a time, in such tragic circumstances.
 Even today, almost five months later, I cannot comprehend how love can turn into such hate in such a short space of time.
 The only explanation my mind entertains is that it was never love to begin with, and that realisation pierces me all the more, even today, probably forever.